 I was born in Paris, France.
 As far as I can remember my life has been devoted to music.
-I went on a first tour with one of my first bands at age 17.
+I went on a first tour at age 17.
 At that time I thought of enrolling at the renowned Mirecourt National School of Luthiery in the Vosges mountains.
 Life decided otherwise and the next 18 years were spent living as a professional musician.
 I also taught guitar, privately and in classes, for over 10 years.
 In the early 1990s I started working as a sound engineer and electronic musician, producing and mixing music for a handful of artists along my own.
 I moved to New-York City in 1999.
 Since 2003 I reside with my wife, video artist Virginia Valdes, in the western mountains of Maine.

 Interviewed by Michael Bashkin for “Luthier on luthier”